 “Once upon a time, a man got involved with 3 girls at the same time and all 3 became good friends.
 All were sexy and hot.
-Owing to his old-fashioned rich Mom, He had to chose one to marry so as to get inheritance.
+Owing to his old-fashioned rich Mom, He had to choose one to marry so as to get the inheritance.
 So he conducted a test.
 He gave Rs.
-5000 to each of his girlfriend telling them they could decide on how to spend the money and but they’d have report back to him at the end of week.
+5000 to each of his girlfriend telling them they could decide on how to spend the money and but they’d have a report back to him at the end of the week.

-Third one, a CA, bought Nifty Options Intraday and doubled money 3 times in a week.
+The third one, a CA, bought Nifty Options Intraday and doubled money 3 times in a week.
 She came back and returned him 10000 and kept 5000 for herself.

 The man was shocked… Could not figure out what to do.

 After long pondering over this, he decided to marry